Van Snowden

 Van Charles Snowden (February 19, 1939 – September 22, 2010) was an American puppeteer active in the film and television industries for decades.
 Snowden performed as the H.R.
-Pufnstuf character on nearly every episode of the television series of the same name from 1969 to 1971.
+Pufnstuf character in most projects after the original series and film.
 His other credits included the horror films Child's Play 2 and Child's Play 3, Tales from the Crypt and D.C.
 Follies.

 Life and career

 Snowden was born in San Francisco, California, in 1939.
 He was raised in Branson, Missouri, on a farm.